denzelrenner/LIFE4136-Group1-Rotation2/README.md

 | Eutrema salsugineum | XP_006390294.1 |
 | Capsella rubella | XP_006302550.1 |

-The closest homologs of g46214 are all bbx21 proteins in different plant species.
+The closest homologs of g46214 were bbx21 proteins in different plant species.

 ### g10577